cedrickchee/chatgpt-universe/README.md

 - [ChatGPT: A Meta-Analysis after 2.5 Months](https://arxiv.org/abs/2302.13795) by NLLG, 2023 - A comprehensive investigation and discussion on public and academic views over ChatGPT based on 300K+ Tweets and 150+ papers.
 - [What Makes a Dialog Agent Useful?](https://huggingface.co/blog/dialog-agents) by Rajani et al., Hugging Face Blog, 2023.
 - [Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models](https://arxiv.org/abs/2303.04671) by Microsoft Research Asia, 2023 - The group build a system integrating different visual models to allow the user to interact with ChatGPT by not only text but also images. [[demo (GIF)](https://github.com/microsoft/visual-chatgpt)]
+- [ChatAug: Leveraging ChatGPT for Text Data Augmentation](https://arxiv.org/abs/2302.13007) by U of Georgia et al., 2023 - A text data augmentation approach based on ChatGPT.
+ChatAug rephrases each sentence in the training samples into multiple conceptually similar but semantically different samples.
+The augmented samples can then be used in downstream model training.
+(Hmm, now I wonder why OpenAssistant avoid this idea earlier)

 ## Educational